duresaguye/duresaguye/README.md

-# Hi there, I'm duresaguye! 👋
+# Hi there, I'm duresa guye! 👋

 ## About Me
 I'm a passionate and curious software developer with a love for coding and technology.
-My journey into the world of programming started with python first programming language i took online when i was in highschool.
-Since then, I've been exploring various aspects of software development, and I enjoy turning ideas into functional and efficient solutions.

 ## What I'm Currently Working On
-I'm currently working on front end and web application development.
+I'm currently working on frontend and web application development.
 I believe in continuous learning, and I'm always looking to improve my skills and expand my knowledge in in full stack and mobile app development.

 ## My Tech Stack
 - Programming Languages: python,c++, javaScript and c#